NCTU-PCCA/NCTU_Oryx/README.md

 //---codebook test=Math/extgcd
 ```

 After that issue `python3 codebook.py test [all]`, you will see the verdict of each specified testsuite.
-The `all` argument will test all the snnipet in the directory, even when they are not in `spec.py`.
+The `all` argument will test all the snnipet in the working directory, even when they are not in `spec.py`.
 ![Codebook Test](/codebook_test.png?raw=true)